Crudeerz/atari_spaceinvaders_iths/README.md

 The python file "train_agent.py" is the main file that starts the script and trains the agent.
 > [!NOTE]
-> Before running the script, update the paths for model_save and
+> When running the script, it starts to train the model and saves reguraly modelfiles to a locally created directory.
+>